 I don’t know about you, but I’m not the kind of traveller who is content with looking at scenery.
 I prefer to get into the scenery.
 Give me adventure over armchair travelling any day.
 So, if you're at the action and adventure end of the scale, then the top of South Island is set to become your new best friend.

 The top of the South Island is one of the jewels of the New Zealand tourist scene, and should absolutely make its way into your New Zealand itinerary.
 Its treasures include Abel Tasman National Park, Marlborough Sounds and Nelson Lakes National Park (to name just a few).
 This really isn't the place for those don't like getting their boots dirty.
+If you are tired of the Internet and from the best type of sites betting on 22bet, then take a walk on New Zealand

 If you’d prefer to hike, bike, swim, raft or paddle your way through New Zealand, here our top 5 favourite active adventures to do in the top of the South Island of New Zealand.
 And don't forget, if you need help planning the specifics of your New Zealand adventure, look no further than our FREE New Zealand Travel Planning Service.